-Pakistan shoots down Indian jets, carries out airstrikes in Kashmir
+Pakistan says it shot down Indian jets, carried out airstrikes in Kashmir

 On Wednesday, security forces killed two Jaish militants in a gun battle, Indian police said.

-Pakistan has promised to retaliate to Tuesday’s air strikes, and security across India has been tightened.
-The two countries have fought three wars since independence from British colonial rule in 1947 and went to the brink a fourth in 2002 after a Pakistani militant attack on India’s parliament.
+Pakistan and India have fought three wars since independence from British colonial rule in 1947 and went to the brink a fourth in 2002 after a Pakistani militant attack on India’s parliament.

 In Mumbai, India’s financial capital, there was a visible increase in security levels for a city that has suffered numerous militant attacks in the past.